Andrew Brunson: Hearings

 In May 2018, a hearing for his case occurred in Aliaga that lasted eleven hours.
 The judge dismissed all of Brunson's defense witnesses without listening to any of their testimony.

 The prosecution used secret witnesses who "testified through video monitors that distorted their faces and voices in order to conceal their identities".

 Sandra Jolley, vice chair of the United States Commission on International Religious Freedom attended the case, and released the following statement:

 "We leave the courthouse with serious concerns.
 Today's eleven hours of proceedings were dominated by wild conspiracies, tortured logic, and secret witnesses, but no real evidence to speak of.
 Upon these rests a man's life" She described the judge's decision not to allow any of the witnesses called by Brunson's defense to testify on his behalf as "simply unconscionable".
 The judge would relent in a later hearing.
 Hearings were held on July 13, 2018.

 At his final hearing on October 12, 2018, several prosecution witnesses retracted their earlier statements which led to his release that same day.

 Trial

 Brunson was held for over a year without charges.
 Turkish prosecutors charged Brunson with involvement in the failed July 2016 coup attempt.
 Turkish media reported that Brunson had been accused of espionage and attempting to overthrow the government.
-He was originally charged with having links to FETÖ and PKK (both are considered terrorist organizations by the Turkish state).
+He was originally charged with having links to Gülen movement and PKK (both are considered terrorist organizations by the Turkish state).
 The New York Times reported that two secret witnesses accused Brunson of "hosting Kurdish refugees in a guesthouse and holding services and gatherings sympathetic to the PKK".
 Brunson denied helping the coup, and denied he had intentionally had contact with either group blamed for the coup.
 He was one of 20 American citizens who were prosecuted in connection with the post-coup purges.